antanandia33/Speaker_Recognition_EEC_201_Project/README.md

 A STFT, which is an N-point Fast Fourier Transform (FFT), is done after windowing in order to convert the signal to frequency domain for Mel-frequency wrapping.
 An N value of 512 was chosen in this case.
 The spectrograms after the STFT in different cases of people saying "zero" are shown in Figure 2 along with the time domain waveform of the signals.
+The spectrograms show the power of the frequencies present in each speaker's voice over time.
+When the speaker talks, most of the power is concentrated below 1000 Hz, which is the frequency range of typical human speech.

 |  ![Figure 2: Spectrograms and Waveforms of the "zero" signals](./Report_Images/test2.png) |
 |:--:|